angular-gantt/angular-gantt/docs/plugins/drawtask.md

     Enable drawing.
 Can also be a function (`fn(event)`) which has one parameter for the event.
 Such a function can be used to only activate the drawing when a certain mouse button is pressed.

     default: `true`

+- ### move-threshold

+    Threshold of how many pixel the user must move the mouse before the drawing begins.
+This is use full to differentiate between a single mouse click and drawing.
+Recommended value is `1-3`.

+    default: `0`

 - ### task-factory